11of 100

 Stay ahead of ticks in Okarche

-The TickZone app (coming soon) alerts you when Okarche's risk climbs, so protection happens before the bite.
+The TickZone iPhone app alerts you the evening before Okarche's risk spikes, so protection happens before the bite.